Hiram Advisory: COVID-19 Advisory Alert System and Dashboard - Current: Level 2 (Orange) Learn More

 The School of Science and Technology promotes critical thinking, scientific literacy, and hands-on technical skills; preparing our students to thrive in their careers and to become mathematically and scientifically-literate citizens, equipped to handle the challenges of the next century.

-The Center for Scientific Engagement at Hiram College encourages students to become in the scientific process and to explore all matters related to the sciences.
+The Center for Scientific Engagement at Hiram College encourages students to engage in the scientific process and to explore all matters related to the sciences.

 EXPERIENCE CLASSROOMS UNLIKE ANY OTHER!